bug400/capasm/README.md

 The file name specified with the *-f* parameter is converted to uppercase.

-For the LIF directory entries the following rules apply:
+For the LIF directory entries, the following rules apply:

 * The maximum length is 8 charaters
 * The file name must begin with a character
-* The remaining characters must be letters, digits or underscores - underscores are allowed for the Series 80 only!
+* The remaining characters must be letters, digits, or underscores - underscores are allowed for the Series 80 only!